wbudic/LifeLog/Current Development Check List.md

 ### v.2.1 SUN STABLE New Features in Works

+* &#10004; Config. page set session expires times has to be validated not to be under 2 minutes.
+* Implement mapped provision of named timezones via main.inf, for towns not available in global list.
+  * Javascript also needs to be updated to translate this properly.
-* &#10004 PostgreSQL to be further tested.
+* &#10004; PostgreSQL to be further tested.
 Implement server managed database.
   * On errors sessions appear not to be closed by driver, maybe this is required and they expire?
   * Not all sql has been translated or proper database everywhere established.
-* Session expired should disable the log entry form.
+* &#10004; Session expired should disable the log entry form.
-* Implement mapped provision of named timezones via main.inf, for towns not available in global list.
-  * Javascript also needs to be updated to translate this properly.
 * &#10004; Implement log text field limit setting.
 0 - Unlimited, 1024 - Default n>128 as minimum size.
 * &#10004; System configuration variables should be sorted and listed by name and grouped by type.
 Anons presented at the bottom.
 * &#10004; Provide office share public link for main.inf linked categories, No login required but no log creation or search is possible.